 Resolution: Whereas clauses (if used) effectively argue rationale of why a problem needs fixing.
 Resolved clause(s) state a compelling position; or if beyond the jurisdiction of Congress, further action needed; or if a Constitutional amendment, enumerates specific details.

-(Literature base) In order to be competitive, does the topic compel students to research and present arguments that would stigmatize, discriminate against, or exclude a traditionally marginalized and disenfranchised community?
+(Literature base) In order to be competitive, does the topic compel students to research and present arguments that would stigmatize, victimize, or exclude a groups of people?

-(Language) Does the wording of the topic discriminate or unequally value others?
-Is the topic clear, as well as free of any cultural idioms that may disadvantage some participants?
+(Language) Does the wording of the topic prejudice or unequally value groups of people?
+Is the topic clear, as well as free of any cultural idioms?

 (Openness) Does the topic promote research and theorizing that challenges students to critically think about their world and consider different perspectives and experiences?